-Munich, October 2014 – The APIX and APIX2 Gigabit link from Inova Semiconductors is an established technology in the automotive industry also licensed by the major semiconductor manufacturers Fujitsu, Toshiba, Analog Devices and Spansion.
+The APIX and APIX2 Gigabit link from Inova Semiconductors is an established technology in the automotive industry also licensed by the major semiconductor manufacturers Fujitsu, Toshiba, Analog Devices and Spansion.

-Today about 20 million APIX nodes are in operation in cars since its introduction in 2008.
+Today about 25 million APIX nodes are in operation in cars since its introduction in 2008.
 APIX links are used whenever displays or cameras are to be reliably connected to ECUs (Electronic Control Unit).
 Typically, this is for Infotainment and Advanced Driver Assistance Systems but also – as a key differentiator of the APIX technology - incorporating Ethernet communication for the in car network.

-2. Stereo Camera – two video streams over one APIX link
+Stereo Camera – two video streams over one APIX link

 High quality ADAS (Advanced Driver Assistance Systems) require a new generation of cameras to feature a true 3D image rather than a plain 2D image of present systems.
 Those stereo-cameras also are used for modern fleet-management and other ever growing camera-based applications in the car.

 AXSB Automotive-Ready Reference Board with APIX interface

 The AXSB reference board from XSe, part of Mentor Graphics and leading automotive system design house from Karlsruhe, Germany, is a fully equipped platform for an infotainment system offering a huge selection of software from the GENIVI alliance and other OS/middleware environments.
 The board is connected over the APIX2 link to two automotive displays with the highly integrated “Indigo” single chip display controller from Fujitsu Semiconductor, a partner of Inova who has licensed the APIX-technology for his products.

-4. Alfamation APIX tester for National Instrument platform
+Alfamation APIX tester for National Instrument platform

 Thorough testability of a high performance link system during the design and development at the Tier1 or later, at the assembly line of the OEM, is a major prerequisite to ensure stable and flawless operation of a system in the car.

 Integrated Camera with HMI (Human Machine Interface) for Rear View

 Convenient HMI (Human Machine Interfacing) becomes an ever more important aspect with the growing number of electronic applications in the car.
 The demonstrator shows a HMI camera system for rear view with the APIX2 link as interconnect, the latest Megapixel sensor from Aptina and the new NVP2620 chip from Korean-based semiconductor manufacturer NextChip.
-With built-in video processing capability, the NVP2620 chip allows the direct connection of a camera to a display without the need for extra image processing by additional microprocessor or FPGA.
+With built-in video processing capability, the NVP2620 chip allows the direct connection of a camera to a display without the need for extra image processing by additional microprocessor- or FPGA-devices.